 504.06 Pre-Cast Concrete Panel Facing Unit and Panel Joint Material.
 The pre-cast concrete panels shall conform to the requirements shown on the plans and these specifications including the color, texture, dimensions and pattern.
-Concrete shall be specified on the plans and in the specifications with the following additional requirements:
+These facing units shall be factory made with an approved Class D or G Concrete and shall conform to the requirements of Section 601.
+The Contractor may elect to use an approved self-consolidating Class D or G Concrete.
+Pre-cast panels shall be cured in accordance with AASHTO M170.